noobcoder0717/subProject/readme.txt

-this is subproj readme.FatherProject has changed this.
+this is subproj readme.
+DevBranch has changed this.